 For decades, the federal judiciary has respected Congress's delegation of the drug approval process to FDA's scientists and experts.
 While courts have, on occasion, held against FDA on issues related to the market exclusivity that is afforded to a drug sponsor by the statute, it is an extraordinary and unprecedented step for the district court to invalidate on substantive grounds-and over FDA's objection-a longstanding approval for a drug with a history of safe and effective use.
-This Court should stay that aberrant decision pending appellate review.
+This Court should reverse that aberrant decision and order.

 II.
-FDA'S DETERMINATION THAT MIFEPRISTONE IS SAFE AND EFFECTIVE FOLLOWED A THOROUGH AND COMPREHENSIVE PROCESS PRESCRIBED AND OVERSEEN BY THE LEGISLATIVE BRANCH affirmed that mifepristone is safe and effective for its approved conditions of use.10
+FDA'S DETERMINATION THAT MIFEPRISTONE IS SAFE AND EFFECTIVE FOLLOWED A THOROUGH AND COMPREHENSIVE PROCESS PRESCRIBED AND OVERSEEN BY THE LEGISLATIVE BRANCH

 More than twenty years ago, FDA approved mifepristone, determining that it is safe and effective for the medical termination of intrauterine pregnancy under the conditions set forth in the FDA-approved prescribing information.
 Add.
 181 (Approval of NDA for mifepristone, Sept.
 28, 2000); see also 21 U.S.C. § 355(b)(1)(A)(i), (c)(1)(A), (d).
-Since then, FDA has repeatedly and consistently
+Since then, FDA has repeatedly and consistently affirmed that mifepristone is safe and effective for its approved conditions of use.10